Michael Massey Preview, Player Props: Royals vs. Red Sox

 Michael Massey At The Plate

-- Massey has driven home a run in 29 games this year (27.4%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Massey has had at least one RBI in 27.1% of his games this season (29 of 107), with more than one RBI 11 times (10.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.